Along with neighbouring Shinjuku, fulfilling your dreams of hyper-urban Tokyo comes easily as you dig into the best things to do in Shibuya.

 The youthful energy of Shibuya comes to the fore along Center Gai (Sentagai), a short pedestrian street shooting out from Scramble Crossing.
 The street is lined with a wide array of trendy shops, izakaya, pachinko parlours, and fast food joints that attract a mainly under-30 crowd.

 Besides all the shopping and eating options along it, Center Gai is a fantastic place to see the Tokyo youth subcultures at work.
-It’s justifiably one of the most popular places to see in Shibuya for street photographers, thanks to its vibrance; be sure to charge up your camera!
+It’s justifiably one of the most popular places in the area for street photographers, thanks to its vibrance; be sure to charge up your camera!

 Eat Tonkotsu ramen at Ichiran